 But don’t worry!
 Today we have access to more data on our users than we could have even dreamed of and it’s this very data that can help us create a website that crushes expectations.
 Using Google Analytics and Tag Manager, which are both free, you can learn how your users are interacting with your company’s website and begin to uncover ways to improve their experience.
 This data-driven approach to website design is known as Growth-Driven Design.

 Growth-Driven Design works because it ensures that your website serves your users and your business goals.
 Instead of just making something look “cool” you get a website presence that promotes growth and engagement.
 Similar to the Agile Development Process, Growth-Driven Design is fast, flexible, and focused.

 Estimates on what it takes to build a website from scratch range from 3 to 9 months.
 To me, this is outrageous.
 With the speed at which technology moves, your new website is nearly outdated by the time it launches.
 And here is the worst part.
 You won’t even know if your users like it until a few months after that.

 Growth-Driven Design is built around the principle of launching fast so that you can collect the data you need to make the “finished” product that much better.
-Now, the reasons I use quotes on "finished" is because your website is never finished.
+The reasons I use quotes on "finished" is because your website is never finished.
 You should always be looking for ways to improve your site.